takemaru/graphillion/README.md

 --------------------------------------------------------------------------------

-Graphillion transparently works with existing graph tools like NetworkX.
+Graphillion transparently works with existing graph tools like [NetworkX].
 Any object like `networkx.Graph` can be recognized as a graph in Graphillion, while an edge list is a graph by default.

 Define two methods that associate a new graph object with an edge list;